CodePay · Fintech Startup · 2025.07 — Now

 The fix was structural: collapse everything into a three-step guided stepper, strip management actions out of the onboarding context entirely, and make completion criteria explicit at every step.

-Validation gates progression — CTA only activates when all required inputs complete
+Stepper and footer provide clear progress and system status; validation gates progression so the CTA only activates when all required inputs are complete.

 On Using AI to Move Faster